 What is your favourite spot on Campobello Island?

 There are so many beautiful spots.
 If I should pick one it would be the southern part of the island, the natural area of the Roosevelt Campobello International Park with all of its beautiful views across the water to the coast of Maine.
 But then there’s also the lighthouse on the north side of the island with all of its ambience and flair which I really enjoy too.

 Where would you take a guest to eat on Campobello Island?

-Of course, the choice of restaurants is a very personal.
+Of course, the choice of restaurants is very personal.
 I like to sit at the Herring Cove Provincial Park Golf Course restaurant, where I can look across the water of the Bay of Fundy.
-At the same time I can see a beautiful lake and a beach.
+At the same time, I can see a beautiful lake and a beach.

 Where would you recommend for a drink on Campobello Island?